itmat/Normalization/README.md

 * option:<br>
   **-NU-only** : set this for non-unique mappers<br>
   **-bsub** : set this if you want to submit batch jobs to LSF<br>
-  **-qsub** :  set this if you want to submit batch jobs to Sun Grid Engine
+  **-qsub** :  set this if you want to submit batch jobs to Sun Grid Engine<br>
+  **-se** :  set this if the data is single end, otherwise by default it will assume it's a paired end data

 This will output `exonquants` file of all samples to `Unique` and/or `NU` directory in each sample directory.